McGuireTechnology/TruLedgr/MOBILE_APPS_README.md

 ### Network Configuration

-The iOS/macOS app connects to `http://localhost:8000/health`
+The iOS/macOS app connects to `https://api.truledgr.app/health` (production API)

-- On macOS: `localhost` works directly
+- Works on all platforms (macOS, iOS Simulator, Physical devices)
-- On iOS Simulator: `localhost` resolves to the host machine
+- Requires internet connectivity
-- On Physical iOS Device: You'll need to use your computer's IP address (e.g., `http://192.168.1.100:8000`)
+- For local development, you can change the URL in `ContentView.swift` to `http://localhost:8000/health`

 ### Troubleshooting iOS/macOS